meddlin/rushinglabs-blog/posts/2021/built-in-a-weekend.md

 - React
 - Docker

-Again, with the theme of efficient solutions, I'm using GitHub not only for code but some extra features have almost made it a built-in CI platform.
+Again, with the theme of efficient solutions, I'm using GitHub to host the code, but also some extra features have almost made it a default CI platform.
 Then, Heroku.
-I've been using their services for a while, so I'm more familiar with them than others, but also (since it's PaaS) there's _much_ less distraction.
+I've been using their services for a while, so I'm more familiar with them than something like AWS or Azure.
+I knew that if I could get a Docker container to be agreeable for Heroku, then it was going to be a simple deployment and configuration.

 Platform
 - GitHub
 - Heroku

+Finally, I'll be enabling these two tools on the repo to see how they can introduce some application security to the project.
+I won't be focusing on nailing these down entirely during the first pass of the project.
+Instead, I would like to see what value there is in enabling them early, and reviewing the findings and workflow later on.

-Extra Tools
+AppSec Tools
 - CodeQL
 - GitHub Dependabot

 ## Lessons Learned

 An aspect of all this I didn't expect to find was some hidden lessons.
-Stepping back after this is done though, it makes sense--placing yourself under pressure (even manufactured) will highlight efficiencies (to save time) while causing deficiencies to fall flat.
+Stepping back after it's all done though, it makes sense--placing yourself under pressure (even manufactured) will highlight efficiencies and deficiencies in your habits.

 ### "Done is better than perfect"